 Not sure what you should and shouldn’t be recycling this Christmas?
 Well East Devon District Council (EDDC) has put this handy list together to help you over the festive season.

-Every household in the district will soon be receiving a bin hanger, with all the information you need over Christmas and New Year.
+Every household in the district should have received a bin hanger, with all the information you need over Christmas and New Year.

 Here’s our handy list on recycling tips over the festive season: